IamNator/mysql-golang-web/README.md

     }
     Please properly enclose the parameters in double quotes.

-A user can only alter data when he log into his account, and he/she can only alter/view data he/she stored.
+A user can only alter data when he logs into his account, and he/she can only alter/view data he/she stored.